-D12 Report the lowest grade earned for any course that may be transferred for credit: C-

-D13 Maximum number of credits or courses that may be 60 orodito transferred from a two-year institution: 68 credits

-D14 Maximum number of credits or courses that may be 00 orodito transferred from a four-year institution: 90 credits

-Minimum number of credits that transfers must 30 credits complete at your institution to earn a bachelor's degree: 30 Credits
+Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: C- Maximum number of credits or courses that may be transferred from a two-year institution: 68 credits D14 Maximum number of credits or courses that may be transferred from a four- year institution: 90 credits Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 credits

-D17 Describe other transfer credit policies: Some Majors require a higher GPA; examples include Education Licensure Program 2.75, Nursing 3.0
+Describe other transfer credit policies: Some of our programs are highly competitive and require higher minimum GPA's, examples include: Education Licensure Nursing, Business and Criminal Justice.

-ACADEMIC OFFERINGS AND POLICIES
+E. ACADEMIC OFFERINGS AND POLICIES

-Special study options: Identify those programs available at your institution.
-Refer to the glossary for definitions
+E1 Special study options: Identify those programs available at your institution.
+Refer to the glossary for definitions.